isomerpages/nlb-reference/_science-tech-technology/standards-and-references-resource-guide.md

 * American Society of Mechanical Engineers (ASME)<br>
 [http://www.asme.org/](http://www.asme.org/)

-United States: Formed in 1880 as a professional organisation that promotes the crucial role of the engineer in society.
+	Formed in 1880 as a professional organisation that promotes the crucial role of the engineer in society.

 * American Water Works Association (AWWA)<br>